 The IMs provide for ultrasonic inspection of the rails by various forms of wagons in order to detect cracks and fractures that can cause rail ruptures.
 Either the IM owns the inspection equipment or the inspection is done by contractors.
 The ultrasound inspection provides the IMs with information with regard to the quality of the rails and the need for rail replacements.
-The frequency of ultrasonic rail inspections is determined by the IMs based on the rail age and traffic
+The frequency of ultrasonic rail inspections is determined by the IMs based on the rail age and traffic loads on the actual line accounting for available resources and equipment performance.
+A detailed description of the measure is available in the DNV reports.

-&lt;sup>15 The reference value (ref. value) indicates the number of derailments which could be prevented by the considered measures, as assessed by DNV, when a total reference number of 500 freight train derailments per year in EU is assumed.
+15 The reference value (ref. value) indicates the number of derailments which could be prevented by the considered measures, as assessed by DNV, when a total reference number of 500 freight train derailments per year in EU is assumed.

-&lt;sup>16 For details concerning the supervision regime please see sections 6.4.2 and 6.5.2.
+16 For details concerning the supervision regime please see sections 6.4.2 and 6.5.2.